nojronatron/java-code-challenges/docs/readme-hashtable.md

 Accepts a Key and finds the hashed index for that key, iterates through the Bucket to find the key and returns the value, or null if not found.

-Datatype will be a tuple-like type, similar to Pair:
+In my implementation, the Datatype will be a tuple-like type, similar to Pair:

 ```text
 Pair<String, Integer> newPair = new Pair<>(key, value);